 What is fast fashion and how does it affect our planet?

-Fast fashion is a phenomenon that has been gaining popularity for years thanks to its low prices and quick access to new trends.
-But behind this “fashion convenience” there is a huge cost – not only environmental, but also social.
-At RESTYLER, we believe that style doesn’t have to be harmful.
-That’s why today we’re bringing you closer to what fast fashion really is and why it’s worth choosing a different path.
+Fast fashion is a phenomenon that has gained popularity over the years due to low prices and quick access to new trends.
+But behind this "fashion convenience" lies a huge cost – not only environmental but also social.
+At RESTYLER, we believe that style doesn't have to harm.
+That's why today we're explaining what fast fashion really is and why it's worth choosing a different path.

 What is fast fashion?

-Fast fashion is a model of clothing production based on mass, cheap, and fast production of clothing that quickly hits stores and disappears just as quickly.
-Collections change every few weeks, and clothes are designed to attract attention but not necessarily to last for years.
+Fast fashion is a clothing production model based on mass, cheap, and rapid production of apparel that quickly reaches stores and disappears just as fast.
+Collections change every few weeks, and clothes are designed to attract attention, but not necessarily to last for years.

 Why is fast fashion a problem?